Maurice Herzog: Ascent of Annapurna I

-On 3 June 1950, Herzog and Louis Lachenal became the first climbers in modern history to climb a peak over 8000m when, on the 1950 French Annapurna expedition, they summited the Himalayan mountain Annapurna I, the 10th-highest mountain in the world.
+On 3 June 1950, Herzog and Louis Lachenal became the first climbers in history to climb a peak over 8000m when, on the 1950 French Annapurna expedition, they summited the Himalayan mountain Annapurna I, the 10th-highest mountain in the world.
 The ascent was all the more remarkable because the peak was explored, reconnoitered and climbed all within one season; and was climbed without the use of supplemental oxygen.
 It is also the only 8000 meter summit that was reached at the first attempt.
 Herzog was awarded the 1950 Gold Medal of the Société de Géographie.

 The event caused a huge sensation that was only matched when Everest was summited in 1953 by Edmund Hillary and Tenzing Norgay.

 The two-week retreat from the peak proved very challenging.
 Both climbers had opted for light boots for the summit dash.
 This, combined with Herzog losing his gloves near the summit and a night spent bivouacked in a crevasse on the descent with one sleeping bag for four climbers (Lachenal, Gaston Rébuffat, Lionel Terray, and Herzog) resulted in severe frostbite, with consequent gangrene requiring the expedition doctor to perform emergency amputations in the field.
 Both summit climbers lost all of their toes and Herzog most of his fingers.

 Annapurna I was not climbed again until 1970, when the French north face route was climbed by a British Army expedition led by Colonel Henry Day, simultaneously with an ascent of the south face by an expedition led by British climber Chris Bonington.
 The mountain's fourth ascent was not until 1977.